docsforadobe/premiere-plugin-guide/docs/gpu-effects-transitions/gpu-effects-transitions.md

 ## System Requirements

 The system requirements for developing GPU effects & transitions are higher than developing other plugins.
-You’ll need a video card that supports Mercury Playback Engine GPU-
+You'll need a video card that supports Mercury Playback Engine GPU-

 acceleration.
 Make sure your video card supports the type of video acceleration you are developing, on the platform you are developing on.
 See this page for the latest supported video cards: [https://helpx.adobe.com/premiere-pro/system-requirements.html](https://helpx.adobe.com/premiere-pro/system-requirements.html)